461-120-0510 Effective 04/01/18

-- To be eligible for the OSIP-EPD and OSIPM-EPD programs, the client must be 18 years of age or older or be legally emancipated.
+- To be eligible for the OSIP-EPD and OSIPM-EPD programs, the client must be 18 years of age or older.

 - To be eligible for the OSIP-OAA or OSIPM-OAA programs, a client must be 65 years of age or older.

-- To be eligible for the REF program, a client must be:
+- To be eligible for the REF or REFM programs, a client must be one of the following: